deeaarbee/SalpiSekar-telegramBot/README.md

 SalpiSekar - The Salpi telegram bot.

   Sekar is the Salpi bot of Telegram.
 He works only for me right now.
 He is always worried of me going late to college and missing my classes.
 So he reminds me everyday of how long it will take to reach college from my home.

-  He is also working on how to calculate the gpa for the semesters.
+  He tells me how the weather outside will be for the day.
+And mainly he motivates me saying few things to get up and go to college!